-As a global financial services enterprise with a decentralized management structure, AEGON relies, to a considerable extent, on the quality of local management in the various countries in which AEGON operates.
+As a global financial services enterprise with a decentralized management structure, AEGON relies, to a considerable extent on the quality of local management in the various countries in which AEGON operates.
 The success of AEGON's operations is dependent, among other things, on AEGON's ability to attract and retain highly qualified professional personnel.
 Competition for key personnel in most countries in which AEGON operates is intense.
-AEGON's ability to attract and retain key personnel, and in particular senior officers, experienced portfolio managers, mutual fund managers and sales executives, is dependent on a number of factors, including prevailing market conditions and compensation packages offered by companies competing for the same talent; this competition may offer compensation packages that include considerable equity-based incentives through stock option or similar programs.
+AEGON's ability to attract and retain key personnel, in particular senior officers, experienced portfolio managers, mutual fund managers and sales executives, is dependent on a number of factors, including prevailing market conditions and compensation packages offered by companies competing for the same talent.
+In connection with the special transaction dated December 1, 2008, among AEGON, Vereniging AEGON and the State of the Netherlands securing the provision of capital to AEGON by the State of the Netherlands, AEGON agreed to develop a sustainable remuneration policy for the Executive Board and Senior Management that is aligned to new international standards.
+AEGON also agreed to amend the employment agreements of the present members of its Executive Board in such a way that no member will be entitled to any performance-related remuneration for the year 2008 and no member will upon termination of his employment be entitled to any severance payment in excess of one year's fixed salary.
+Likewise, AEGON agreed not to enter into new employment agreements with new or existing Executive Board members that are not in line with the foregoing, as long as the loan provided by the State of the Netherlands to Vereniging AEGON has not been redeemed.
+These restrictions, alone or in combination with the other factors described above, could adversely affect AEGON's ability to hire and retain qualified employees.